We don’t want a Balkanized Internet, says brexiting UK

 Although the government can here by seen peddling very hard to put an alternative spin on things — claiming that after leaving the EU, the UK will “continue to play a leading global role in the development and promotion of appropriate data protection standards and cross-border data flows” and will thus “work alongside the EU and other international partners to ensure that data protection standards are fit for purpose”.

-It avoids making the point that, currently, it’s the EU setting the gold standard globally for data protection — via the GDPR — which requires any businesses located anywhere in the world that want to do business with EU citizens must comply with the bloc’s rules.
-Which is forcing companies to rethink their data holdings to push privacy considerations forward.
+It avoids making the point that, currently, it’s the EU setting the gold standard globally for data protection — via the GDPR — which requires any business, located anywhere in the world that wants to do business with EU citizens to comply with the bloc’s rules.
+Which is forcing non-EU companies to rethink their data holdings to push privacy considerations forward.

 (And if the EU is leading here, while the UK is leaving the EU, it seems counterintuitive — to say the least — to interpret that as an enhancement of the UK’s global influence.)

 In the position paper the government does flesh out in slightly more detail its current wishlist pertaining to personal data rules, post-Brexit — suggesting it’s hoping for a so-called ‘adequacy decision’ from the EU.
 This refers to a certification, agreed by the EU, that a third country (as the UK will be after brexit) provides a standard of protection that is “essentially equivalent” to the bloc’s own data protection standards.